DevExpress-Examples/out-of-maintenance-how-to-bind-a-range-filter-dashboard-item-to-data-in-code-e4773/Readme.md

 * [Form1.cs](./CS/Dashboard_CreateRangeFilter/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_CreateRangeFilter/Form1.vb))
 <!-- default file list end -->
-# How to Bind the Range Filter Dashboard Item to Data in Code
+# How to Bind the Range Filter Dashboard Item to Data at Runtime

 This example demonstrates how to create the [Range Filter](https://docs.devexpress.com/Dashboard/15265) and bind it to data in code.
 In this example, the Range Filter dashboard item filters data displayed in the pivot table.